splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 Create sample configurations
 =========================================

-To create sample configurations for metric sources detected by the Collector, run the following command:
+To discover any available default metric sources detected by the Collector, run the following command on the desired monitoring host:

 .. code-block:: shell